What is citizen science?

 Why Health and Wellbeing?

 By involving the public in the scientific inquiry process, we aim to bridge the gap between researchers and the communities they serve.
-We want citizens to help direct research activities of this initiative, ensuring projects are targeted and applicable to the population they represent and empower individuals to contribute meaningfully to advancements in human health and wellbeing.
+We want the public to help direct research activities of this initiative, ensuring projects are targeted and applicable to the population they represent and empower individuals to contribute meaningfully to advancements in human health and wellbeing.

 Through citizen science, we strive to create a dynamic and responsive research ecosystem that addresses the pressing health concerns of our communities.